deriv-com/champion-trader/src/components/Chart/README.md

 # Chart Component

-The Chart component displays market data using a WebSocket connection and visualizes it using the lightweight-charts library.
+The Chart component displays market data using a SSE connection and visualizes it using the lightweight-charts library.
 It is responsible for:

 - **Real-Time Price Updates:** Receiving and displaying live market prices.
-- **Connection Status:** Indicating whether the WebSocket connection is active or disconnected.
 - **Error Handling:** Using an error boundary to gracefully handle chart-related errors.
 - **Data Management:** Ensuring proper sorting and deduplication of price data.
 - **Customization:** Accepting an optional `className` prop for styling.